RepRapLtd/AnalogueNeuralNet/README.md

 What will the proposed machine be able to do?
 Well, as I mentioned I don't yet know how big it can be made by adding more modules, though I'll be very surprised if it can do a trillion-parameter LLM.
 It might make a component of one though.

 It is, provably, functionally complete because it can implement a NAND gate.
 (Functional completeness means that it can do anything that a computer can do.)
 To see this imagine that Vdd is used to switch 0.5V to the positive sum of one of the summing amps.
 Two of the I inputs then each switch 0.3V to the negative sum.
-Only when both inputs are 1 will the output be 0 - that is, it's a NAND gate.
+Only when both inputs are 1 will the output be 0 - that is, that tiny bit of the machine becomes a NAND gate the output of which can be connected to any other.

 If it all works it will make a fully asynchronous (it has no clock in operation) modular neuromorphic analogue neural net.
 The entire design will be open-source, of course.
 And, if it works well, we may offer kits of the three basic modules plus edge connectors so that people can experiment.